 Almost like a medieval castle the ruins of the Basset Mines Vanner House still stand proud.

 A detailed image showing the well preserved walls, in the background is the Stamps Engine, this drove a total of 80 heads of Stamps, 32 on one side and 48 on the other.

 A closer image of the Stamps Engine House at West Basset, the Engine was a 40″ cylinder built in Camborne in 1875.

 The overgrown area in front of the walls is filled with buddles for slime treatment, a total of 16 are hidden in the undergrowth.

-An image showing the flywheel slot in front of the engine house.
+The final image on this Basset Mines page is an image showing the flywheel slot in front of the engine house.

-This is one of the most impressive set of remains in Cornwall and one of my favorites, I hope I have done the remains justice.
+The Basset Mines are some of the most impressive set of remains in Cornwall and one of my favorites, I hope I have done the remains justice.

-Basset and Grylls Mine Gallery
+Basset and Grylls Mine